thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/websocket-client.md

 * **Topic**.
 MQTT topic on which your Last Will message will be published.
 * **QoS**.
 Quality of Service level for the Last Will message.
 * **Payload**.
 The content of the Last Will message.

-If you choose MQTT Version 5, there are additional features:
 * **Retain**.
 Determines whether the broker should keep the last will message after it's been delivered.
 If true, the will message is stored by the broker and delivered to any future subscribers to the topic.

+If you choose MQTT Version 5, there are additional features:
 * **Payload Format Indicator**.
 When set to true, it indicates the payload is UTF-8 encoded character data.
-If false or unset, the payload is assumed to be binary data.
+If false or unset, the payload is assumed to be unspecified binary data.
 * **Content Type**.
 Describes the form of the content carried by the will message.
 * **Will Delay Interval**.
 The time period the broker needs to wait after the client gets disconnected ungracefully, before publishing the will message.
 * **Message Expiry Interval**.
 The duration within which the will message should be delivered since it was published.